Tominator2/lollybot/ lollybot/README.txt

      https://github.com/hanshuebner/node-hid
      http://code.google.com/p/lollybot/wiki/LinuxBuild

-5) Comment out this line (for the pre-built Windows version of node-hid) in the 'lollybot-server.js' file:

-     // var HID = require('./windows/HID');

-   and uncomment this line:

-     var HID = require('node-hid');

-6) Connect the robot's USB cable to the computer and start the server by typing:
+5) Connect the robot's USB cable to the computer and start the server by typing:

      sudo node lollybot-server